51st-Vfw/JAFDTC/doc/README.md

 [navigation system editors](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/Common_Elements.md#navigation-system-editors)
 and other location-aware systems.

-Generally, DCS and User POIs are treated as independent locations in the world.
-These points are intended to support usages like tracking an often-used airfield or approach fix to allow the points to be loaded into a navigation point list.
+DCS and User POIs are treated as independent locations in the world.
+These points are intended to support usages like tracking an often-used airfield or approach fix to allow the points to be loaded into a navigation point list in navigation avionics.

-Campaign POIs differ in that they encompass a set of locations relevant to a mission or set of missions.
+Campaign POIs encompass a set of related locations relevant to a mission or set of missions.
 These POI sets might include target DPIs for various targets or ingress points for a mission.
 While individual DCS and User POIs are independent, Campaign POIs are intended to be managed as a set.

 For example, consider a campaign covering multiple missions.
 Prior to campaign start, you can build campaign POIs that include DPIs for all potential targets, ingress and egress